 Students interested in Engineering fields should consider taking an engineering-related Introsem, Thinking Matters Course, or one of several engineering fundamental courses in their first year, in addition to appropriate courses in math and science.

-If you’re looking at this before New Student Orientation (NSO), you should consider attending a few Academic Planning Sessions on Friday of NSO.
-There are sessions that may be relevant to your interests.
+Frosh should consider watching the Academic Planning in Engineering and Computer Science videos that will be posted to the Approaching Stanford Canvas Course.
 These sessions will provide details on course selection and other things to consider if you are interested in a major within the School of Engineering.